josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌕_What_The_Movement_Was_Up_Against/README.md

 - whose anger is treated as excessive;
 - whose account is reported;
 - whose content is moderated;
-- whose interpretation becomes the public meaning.
+- whose interpretation becomes the public meaning;
+- who has the resources to recover from retaliation.

 Platforms can enable counterpublics and resistant circulation.